DEEP: The 4 Characteristics of a Good Product Backlog

 - Realistic requirements - By breaking user stories down and visually mapping them, it’s easier to estimate work and see how all the pieces fit together

-- Better collaboration - With all the upcoming work mapped out, marketing, sales, and other teams can see when you expect to ship new features and updates so they can adjust their marketing communications and sales conversations (without asking you for daily updates)
+- Better cross-functional collaboration - With all the upcoming work mapped out, marketing, sales, and other teams can see when you expect to ship new features and updates so they can adjust their marketing communications and sales conversations (without asking you for daily updates)

 User story mapping helps your team understand the bigger picture, the why, and the end-to-end customer journey before they dive into the what and how.